jeremyosborne/confetti-pigs-in-space/README.md

 * [Webpack](https://webpack.js.org/) as code bundle-orchestration.
   * Note on choice of webpack: had trouble using rollup or plain tsc with phaser output, so picked out a simple webpack config and things seem to "just work."

 ## Acknowledgements and Credits

 * [Phaser 3](http://phaser.io) game engine.
 * [Tomas Pettersson's sfxr](http://www.drpetter.se/project_sfxr.html) for sound effects.
 * [Borderline (Fantastic Vamps : 8-Bit Mix)](http://dig.ccmixter.org/files/vamps/8749) for background music.
+* ChatGPT, which helped me solve the idiomatic differences during the migration from Phaser 2 to Phaser 3.

 ## TODO

+- [ ] Get rid of glitchy first 3 or 4 "flaktulence" renders.
-* [ ] Rebuild and post when the game is visibly different.
+- [ ] Rebuild and post when the game is visibly different.